Rail Youth Promise

 Connect: Connect young people to wider opportunities by reducing travel barriers that limit access to education, training, interviews and early employment.

-We want to double the number of young people working in rail to 12% by 2030 to be representative of the national population (noting that by 2034 there will be over 800k more 16-24 year olds than in 2032).
-Achieving this requires 30% of all new hires to be aged 16-24.
+We want to increase the number of people working in rail so that we are more representative of the national population (currently young people make up 12% of our population).
 We can only achieve this if we work together as an industry to make a step change in the way the industry interacts with young people.

 What will be required by joining the Rail Youth Promise?